woocommerce/woocommerce-square/readme.txt

 == Changelog ==

+= 4.7.1 - xxxx-xx-xx =
+* Fix - Remove double encoding from the redirect_url param in the oauth connect url.
+* Dev - Bump WordPress "tested up to" version 6.6.

 = 4.7.0 - 2024-06-27 =
 * Add - New Merchant Onboarding experience with a new wizard flow & settings pages.
 * Add - Support for WooCommerce Product Blocks.